isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 This hiking shoe features exceptional arch support which protects you from all foot injuries.
 Also, the shoe comes with a generous heel that gives appropriate support to your heel.
 Further, the lacing system is built in a way that allows you to get that perfect fit, thus, walking those miles will be fun and enjoyable.
 Furthermore, the shoe is designed with a springy underfoot that adds to the comfort while allowing it to bounce back pretty well after hours of walking or hiking.
-Comfort -�The Merrell Annex offers exceptional comfort when walking.
+Comfort -The Merrell Annex offers exceptional comfort when walking.
 You need to lace the shoe to get a good fit correctly.
 However, the shoe might be uncomfortable at first especially if you dont invest in good walking socks
 .